How to compare gas only deals

 Energy suppliers are increasingly open to showing how much of their supply comes from renewables.
 As more and more customers look for green energy supplies, a number of companies have appeared offering energy with a high percentage of renewable sources.

-Fear not!
-Switching to a new gas supplier is an awful lot easier than you might think.
+Switching to a new gas supplier is lot easier than you might think.
 Let’s take a look at what you will need to do.

 Compare today's best energy deals

-There are quite a few companies offering a gas only tariff.
-Ranging form the big ones we have all heard of to smaller companies and some which specialise in renewable energy.
+There are quite a few companies offering a gas-only tariff.
+Ranging form the big ones we have all heard of to smaller companies along with some that specialise in renewable energy.

 The Big Six